chaitanyantr/Manipulator_project_RBE/README.md

 # Start the scara simulation:

-> roslaunch rrbot_gazebo rrbot_world.launch
+> roslaunch scara_gazebo scara_world.launch

-# Load the controllers for the two joints by running the second launch file:
+# Load the controllers for the three joints by running the second launch file:

-> roslaunch rrbot_control rrbot_control.launch
+> roslaunch scara_control scara_control.launch

 # Using service calls manually